Table of Contents

 - Alumni Chapter Reporting

-- Submit Event Reports with attendance list to Alumni Chapters staff no later than two weeks after each event.
-The Event Report will be made available as an online and printable form.
+- Submit event reports, for funded or non-funded events, with attendance list to Alumni Chapters staff no later than one week after each event.

 - Provide timely updates to Alumni Chapters staff about any changes in board members’ assignments.